John-Abbott-College/6A6-Notes/notes/Lecture7_DesignPatterns_MVVM.md

-## Demo - turning the Billing App into MVVM and unit testing it
+## Activity-  turning the Billing App into MVVM and unit testing it

 **Objectives:**